Bitcoin-of-America/bitcoin-payment-widget/README.md

 - **date-price-cents** - The price of the product or service that you're selling, in pennies.
 Set to 0 if your price is in satoshi units (crypto) instead of fiat.
 - **data-product** - The product name your customer is buying.
 - **data-description** - The product or service your customer is buying.
 This is displayed to your customer in the widget.
-- **data-success** - The message displayed when the payment is succesfull.
 - **data-product-id** - Optional pass-thru value.
 - **data-invoice-id** - Optional pass-thru value.
 - **data-customer-id** - Optional pass-thru value.